compeople/dh-agent-workshop/Readme.md

 # Overview
-This repo contains a tutorial on how to setup an agent in ADK.
+This repo contains a tutorial on how to set up an agent in ADK.
 The goal of the agent is to troubleshoot IT systems.
 It will gather information about the health status of IT systems and find corresponding solutions based on IT manuals.
 The goal of the tutorial is to give basic understanding on how to:
-- develop an multi agent system using Google Agent Development Kit (ADK),
+- develop a multi-agent system using Google Agent Development Kit (ADK),
 - connect to a remote MCP Server and use its tools,
 - use standard tools in ADK, to connect to Vertex AI Search for document retrieval,
-- deploy the multi agent system to Gemini Enterprise.
+- deploy the multi-agent system to Gemini Enterprise.
-Furthermore it contains a simple MCP Server, written with FastMCP, which will be deployed to Google Cloud Run.
+Furthermore, it contains a simple MCP Server, written with FastMCP, which will be deployed to Google Cloud Run.

 # Table of Contents
 1. Overview